marcomusy/vedo/README.md

 If you need to do more complicated things (define widgets.. etc), you can still access all the usual VTK objects like interactors and renderers through vp.interactor, vp.renderer.<br />

-To install the script in a fixed location (e.g. $HOME/soft/bin), add this to your .bashrc:
+To install plotter.py in a fixed location (e.g. $HOME/soft/bin), add this line to your .bashrc:
 ```bash
 export PYTHONPATH=$HOME/soft/bin:$PYTHONPATH
 ```